tridubire/tridubire.github.io/src/pages/about.md

 Assistant Researcher (University of Santa Cruz, California (UCSC)) Adjunct Assistant Professor (UCD)
 {% svg "platform/x", "inline-style", "block-size: 3ex; fill: var(--color-tertiary); color: var(--color-text);" %}: <a href="https://x.com/CartneyAnn">@CartneyAnn</a>

+For any questions relating to the project, we ask you to kindly contact us via the project email (<a href="mailto: tridubire@gmail.com">tridubire@gmail.com</a>).

 ## Funding
 This project has received funding from the European Union under the European Union’s Horizon Europe research and innovation programme, co-funded by the Swiss Government and the British Government.